flypipe/flypipe/docs/source/configuration/configuration.md

 	...
 ```

-Note that you can query the value of a configuration variable with the utility method flypipe.config.get_config.
+Note that you can query the value of a configuration variable with the utility method `flypipe.config.get_config`.